Best Community Colleges in Alabama

 Gadsden State Community College (Gadsden)

-- A boost for veterans: Gadsden State Community College participates in Veterans Upward Bound, a federal program that works to assist U.S. military veterans in developing the skills and mentality necessary to succeed in higher education.
+What's more, Gadsden State participates in Veterans Upward Bound, a federal program that works to help military veterans develop the skills and mentality necessary to succeed in college.
 Services include seminars and workshops, a book loan program, academic course assistance and career plan counseling.

 Lurleen B. Wallace Community College (Andalusia)

-- Adult education: The commitment to education at LBWCC goes beyond the traditional college experience.
+LBWCC's commitment to education doesn't stop with the traditional college experience.
 Adult learners within reach of the college's facilities can take advantage of free adult education and literacy services including GED preparation, college preparation, English language acquisition classes and more.

 Reid State Technical College (Evergreen)